verdaux/BookNotes/Phrases/Impressors 6.md

 - [ ] Once I start liking you, you need to stay away from me.
 - [ ] I grew up watching jlo, now I'm older than jlo
 - [ ] Puts the sher in sherwani
+- [ ] Competing with Paul Rudd's age